 A shortened definition of an attribute, as described in the Lifecycle Modeling Language (LML) Specification 1.2:

 An attribute is an inherent characteristic or quality of an entity.
 It further describes the entity, enhancing its uniqueness.

 Every attribute shall have a name to identify it uniquely within an entity.
 The name is a word or small collection of words providing an overview of information about the attribute.
-The attribute data type ... specifies the data associated with the attribute.
-Attributes names shall be name unique with in an entity, but may be used in other entities, ...
+The attribute data type … specifies the data associated with the attribute.
+Attribute names shall be unique within an entity, but may be used in other entities, …

 In terms of the English language, an attribute is like an adjective.